 Mr. Lippe advised the proposed meeting dates for next calendar year were included in meeting materials.
-Until conditions improve, the Board is unable to confirm if the meetings will be in person or via WebEx.
-Mr. Lippe noted the Board will continue to use the Board's website and subscriber alert system to keep people informed.
+Until conditions approve, the Board is unable to confirm if the meetings will be in person or via WebEx.
+Mr. Lippe noted the Board will continue to use our website and subscriber alert system to keep people informed.